 Say you want to compare your region-wise sales for 2012.
-A Column chart can easily facilitate that comparison.
+A column chart can easily facilitate that comparison.

-The Grouped Column Vs the Stacked Column Chart
+Grouped Column vs. Stacked Column Chart

-In the Grouped Column chart, all the columns have the same baseline and thus it is much easier to compare the heights of the individual columns.
+In the grouped column chart, all the columns have the same baseline, and thus it is much easier to compare the heights of the individual columns.